 Jesus was not crying out, “Why have you forsaken me till Sunday morning?”
 You don’t forsake someone when you leave them for the weekend.
 When I tell my Sabbath School class I will be preaching at another church next Sabbath, none of them ask me why I have forsaken them.
 They know I will be back the following week.
 When Jesus cried out, “Why have you forsaken me?”
 He felt abandoned forever.
 He felt what the wicked will feel.

 Obadiah 1:16 says the wicked will be as though they had never been.
 Jesus was not facing a mere six-hour pain endurance marathon.
 A lot of cancer patients would gladly trade their years of battling cancer for six hours on a cross.
 The physical pain is not what made it the supreme sacrifice.
 What Jesus was facing was going into total oblivion and being as though He had never existed!
-While Satan was willing to sacrifice anyone who got in his way of being number 1, Jesus was willing to go into total oblivion if He could just save someone else.
+While Satan was willing to sacrifice anyone who got in his way of being number 1, Jesus was willing to go into total oblivion if He could just save even one of us.

 Hebrews 2:9 tells us Jesus tasted death for everyone.
 Jesus and Paul both refer to the first death as sleep.
 Jesus did not save us from that death, as we plainly experience that death ourselves.
 Paul did not say Jesus tasted sleep for every man.
 No, He tasted death, the death of the wicked.
 Yes, He prophesied of His own resurrection, but that was while He still felt the presence of His Father.
 When Jesus felt the Father turn His back on Him, He felt, as a man, that the promise of the resurrection had left with the Father.
 Jesus became the God-forsaken God.

 Some say, how could Jesus have died the second death while He never lost faith in His Father?
 Remember Jesus had no sense of self-preservation.
 The sense of self-preservation belongs to Satan.
-Jesus had faith, but His faith was not that He would be saved but that you would be saved!
+Jesus had faith, but His faith was not that He would be saved but that you and I would be saved!

 Since the Jews were accusing Jesus of blasphemy they could have just stoned Him to death.
 According to Leviticus 24:16, blasphemers were to be stoned and not crucified.
 Yet Jesus was crucified.
 Why?
 Because Deuteronomy 21:22-23 tells us those who are hung are cursed by God.
 Someone could plead for mercy and have the hope of salvation, just like John Huss had, even though they were stoned to death.
 However, being hung was a sign you were cursed by God.
 Joshua 10 tells the story of five kings who refused to accept Israel’s God and were hung from five trees, telling the world they had rejected God and so there was no salvation for them.
-It was goodbye to life forever.
+It was good-bye to life forever.

 Friend, does this help you understand how much Jesus loves you?
 He could have come down from the cross and returned to heaven where He could wear His kingly Crown instead of the crown of thorns.
 He could have left the road to Calvary and walked on streets of gold.
 He could have left the mocking mob and returned to hear angels sing His praise.
 He could have returned to His mansion.
 Why didn’t He do just that?
 Because the thought of going back to heaven without you did not appeal to Jesus.
 Heaven would not be paradise without you, as far as Jesus is concerned.